ABOUT G20 INSIGHTS

 The G20 Insights Platform – Advisory Board decides on Policy Brief submission to the Insights Platform and its composition mirroring the G20 troika setting (the former, the current and the future G20 Presidency) for promoting relevance and coherence.
 It has the important responsibility to ensure that all contributions to the Insights Platform are of high quality, novelty and implementability.

 Its distinguished members are

-- John Kirton, Co-director of the G20 Research Group, Munk School of Global Affairs, Canada
+- John Kirton, Co-director of the G20 Research Group, Munk School of Global Affairs at the University of Toronto, Canada

 - Julia Pomares, Executive Director, CIPPEC, Argentina

 - Dennis J. Snower, President, Global Solutions Initiative; Professor, Hertie School of Governance, Berlin; Senior Research Fellow, Blavatnik School of Government, Oxford University; Non-Resident Fellow, Brookings Institution

 - Leena Srivastava, Deputy Director General for Science, International Institute for Applied Systems Analysis, Austria